mponza/WikipediaRelatedness/README.md

 # Example

-For a running example please check `src/main/bash/example.sh`
+For a running example on a very small graph please check `src/main/bash/example.sh`.